I forget how to do this PC stuff all the time, so I write about it to remember and hopefully help you out too.

 "Personal" allows you to personalize your stationery with a custom header, signature lines, etc. Click on it and you'll see what I mean.

 "Message" is less personal and more generic (actually I tend to use this one)

-Choose Which Is Better For You Message or Personal On Lotus
+6. Choose Which Is Better for You: Message or Personal on Lotus

 OK, now start typing.
 Enter all the relevant information you want to continuously send out as an email.

 You'll then be prompted to name the template, go ahead and name it.
-This name is how it will appear next time you go to select it from your other templates/stationary
+This name is how it will appear next time you go to select it from your other templates/stationery.

 I typically access my template (ie email copy, boilerplate, stationery, email copy, etc) from the same screen as my inbox.
 Enter your inbox and look to the left of the screen.

-Find "TOOLS" then click on it, then click on "STATIONERY" and from there select which stationery you want to send.
+Find tools, click on it, then click on stationery, and from there select which stationery you want to send.

 Don't forget that you can also modify this stationery prior to sending and/or add or delete as much information as you want.
 Any modifications you make after you open the stationary and send it will not affect the permanent stationery.
 The only way you can change that is if you are in the edit mode.